notkurrent/sana/README.md

 This project was built with a focus on **security**, **scalability**, and **performance**:

-1.  **Clean Architecture:** Refactored from a flat monolith to a modular structure (`routers`, `models`, `dependencies`) to separate concerns and improve maintainability.
-2.  **Robust Database Layer:** Implements a custom **Connection Pool** with automatic health checks (`SELECT 1`) to prevent connection drops and ensure stability.
+1.  **Modern Async Stack:** Fully migrated to **SQLAlchemy (Async)** and **asyncpg**.
+This allows the server to handle high concurrency without blocking, ensuring the interface remains snappy even under load.
+2.  **Resilient Database Connections:** Uses `pool_pre_ping=True` and connection recycling strategies to handle cloud database (Supabase) idle timeouts gracefully.
+The app automatically recovers lost connections without user errors.
+3.  **Soft Delete Pattern:** Categories are never physically deleted.
+Instead, they are marked `is_active=False`.
+This preserves transaction history and allows for "resurrection" of categories without data integrity issues.
+4.  **Database Migrations:** All database schema changes are managed by **Alembic**, ensuring smooth updates and version control for the DB structure.
-3.  **HMAC Validation:** Every API request is authenticated using Telegram's `initData` hash (HMAC SHA-256) to ensure requests originate from a verified Telegram session.
+5.  **HMAC Validation:** Every API request is authenticated using Telegram's `initData` hash (HMAC SHA-256) to ensure requests originate from a verified Telegram session.
-4.  **Timezone Awareness:** The backend intelligently adjusts UTC data based on the user's `X-Timezone-Offset` header to ensure analytics and calendars reflect local time correctly.
+6.  **Timezone Awareness:** The backend intelligently adjusts UTC data based on the user's `X-Timezone-Offset` header to ensure analytics and calendars reflect local time correctly.

 ---